dotnet/AspNetCore.Docs/aspnetcore/signalr/authn-and-authz.md

 ## Authorize users to access hubs and hub methods

 By default, all methods in a hub can be called by an unauthenticated user.
-To require authentication, apply the [Authorize](/dotnet/api/microsoft.aspnetcore.authorization.authorizeattribute) attribute to the hub:
+To require authentication, apply the <xref:Microsoft.AspNetCore.Authorization.AuthorizeAttribute> attribute to the hub:

 [!code-csharp[Restrict a hub to only authorized users](authn-and-authz/sample/Hubs/ChatHub.cs?range=8-10,32)]